Alpha Rho Chi: New millennium

-Students at the California College of the Arts in San Francisco formed the Cossutius colony, and were installed at the Andronicus chapter house on January 20, 2008.
+Students at the California College of the Arts in San Francisco formed the Cossutius charter, and were installed at the Andronicus chapter house on January 20, 2008.
 Representatives from Andronicus, Daedalus, Satyros, Anthemios, Hadrian, and Vitruvius chapters were on hand to usher in the newest chapter.

 Recent history

 The Anthemios Alumni Association held a centennial celebration beginning in 2014.
 In 2014, the Olynthius chapter was installed at the University of Maryland.
 In the spring of 2017, Alpha Rho Chi welcomed two new chapters; the Theodorus chapter was established at the University of Tennessee-Knoxville in February and was followed by the Amenophis chapter at Southern Illinois University-Carbondale in April.
-On February 1, 2020, the inactive Demetrios chapter was revived and installed at Ohio State University.
-Skopas chapter at Syracuse University is the most recent addition.
+Skopas chapter at Syracuse University is the most recent addition, installed in May 2021.

+The fraternity's national headquarters is in North Bergen, New Jersey.

+Symbols

+Alpha Rho Chi's motto is Fidelitas, Amor et Artes or "Fidelity and Love of the Arts".
+Its colors are azure and sanguine.
+Its flower is the white rose.
+Its publications are The Archi and The Alpha Rho Chi Letter.

-Chapter Houses
+Chapter houses

 The Anthemios chapter house at the University of Illinois is on the National Register of Historic Places.
 It has eighteen bedrooms, most of which used to be double occupancy.
 Currently, only rooms 5–7, 16, and 17 are double occupancy.
 Keeping up with the progressive era, the Anthemios house changed to coed bathrooms in the late 2000s due to the influx of female brothers.

 The Andronicus chapter house is listed as a Historic Cultural Monuments by the City of Los Angeles and is awaiting placement on the Federal Register of Historic Structures.